-The LA TIG prepared this Phase 2 RP/EA #1.3 in accordance with the Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS) (DWH Trustees, 2016a) and record of decision, Oil Pollution Act of 1990 (OPA) and its associated natural resource damage assessment (NRDA) regulations, and the National Environmental Policy Act of 1969 (NEPA).
+The LA TIG prepared this Phase 2 RP/EA #1.3 and FONSI in accordance with the Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS) (DWH Trustees, 2016a) and record of decision, Oil Pollution Act of 1990 (OPA) and its associated natural resource damage assessment (NRDA) regulations, and the National Environmental Policy Act of 1969 (NEPA).
 This Phase 2 RP/EA #1.3, which tiers from the Louisiana Trustee Implementation Group Final Restoration Plan #1: Restoration of Wetlands, Coastal, and Nearshore Habitats; Habitat Projects on Federally Managed Lands; and Birds (Phase 1 Final RP) (LA TIG, 2017), describes the DWH oil spill restoration planning process, considers design alternatives, and identifies the Preferred Alternatives that would best help compensate the public for injuries to resources and habitats caused by the DWH oil spill in the Louisiana Restoration Area.
 The Rabbit Island Restoration Project (Rabbit Island Project) and the Shoreline Protection at Jean Lafitte National Historical Park and Preserve Project (Jean Lafitte Project) were selected for engineering and design (E&D) in the Phase 1 Final RP.
-The E&D phase of both the Rabbit Island Restoration Project and the Shoreline Protection at Jean Lafitte National Historical Park and Preserve Project have reached a point at which sufficient information is available to develop this RP/EA.
+When the E&D for these projects was at a stage sufficient to conduct NEPA analysis in a Phase 2 plan, the LA TIG prepared a draft Phase 2 RP/EA #1.3 analyzing design alternatives.
+In the draft Phase 2 RP/EA #1.2 the LA TIG proposed a reasonable range of alternatives and identified their Preferred Design Alternatives for these projects.
+In this final Phase 2 RP/EA #1.3 they select the Preferred Design Alternatives for implementation, as those that would best help compensate the public for impacts caused by the DWH oil spill in the Louisiana restoration area.